adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

 ## Result

-We have now officially written our first JenkinsFile, connected GitHub Webhooks via Ngrok, and automated our Jenkins CI/CD pipeline without manual triggers.
+We have now officially written our first Jenkinsfile, connected GitHub Webhooks via Ngrok, and automated our Jenkins CI/CD pipeline without manual triggers.